taygumus/wp-docker-stack/README.md

 ## Contributions

-Contributions are warmly welcomed and your input would be highly appreciated.
-Please ensure changes pass the CI pipeline and follow the established architectural patterns.
+Contributions are welcome.
+Please ensure that all changes pass the CI pipeline and follow the established architectural patterns.